jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#symmetric_state_ratchet" name="symmetric_state_ratchet"></a> `symmetric_state_ratchet(handle: symmetric_state) -> crypto_errno`
 Make it impossible to recover the previous state.

+This operation is supported by some systems keeping a rolling state over an entire session, for forward security.

+`invalid_operation` is returned for algorithms not supporting ratcheting.

 ##### Params
 - <a href="#symmetric_state_ratchet.handle" name="symmetric_state_ratchet.handle"></a> `handle`: [`symmetric_state`](#symmetric_state)